-A PTC thermistor is a thermally sensitive resistor whose resistance increases significantly with temperature.
+A PTC thermistor is a thermally sensitive resistor for which the resistance increases significantly with increasing temperature.

 As can be seen from the figure, switching PTC thermistors have a slightly negative temperature coefficient up to the point of minimum resistance.
-Above this point, it experiences a slightly positive coefficient up to the moment it reaches it's transition temperature - TC.
-This temperature is called the switch, transition or Curie temperature.
+Above this point, it experiences a slightly positive coefficient up to the moment it reaches its transition temperature (TC).
+This temperature is also sometimtes refered to as the switch or Curie temperature.
 The switch temperature is the temperature at which the resistance of switching type PTC thermistors starts to rise rapidly.
 The Curie temperature is most of the time defined as the temperature at which the resistance is twice the value of the minimum resistance.

 The minimum resistance of a PTC thermistor is the lowest resistance that can be measured on a switched type PTC thermistor, as seen on the R-T curve.
 It is the point on the curve after which the temperature coefficient turns positive.